 - Your breasts feel soft, not hard, after feeding

 Keep in mind that babies may request to feed many times throughout each day – this may cause you to feel like you must not be producing enough each feeding.
 Not to fear, as babies tend to feed 8-12 times per day (24 hours) once the full milk supply comes in.
-Things that many moms might worry about, but should not have anything to do with your actual milk supply:
+These may seem like signs your milk supply is decreasing, but probably don’t have anything to do with your actual milk supply:

 - Having a fussy baby (this is common aside from getting enough milk)